-- Completion of all content and pedagogical coursework with a GPA of at least 3.0 - Passing score on Praxis II administered by KSDE (if applicable) is needed for licensure - Complete all program requirements as specified by department - Successfully complete the field experience activity - Earn a satisfactory score on the dispositions assessment - Complete all degree/program requirements examinations, oral examinations, or other final assessments.
+- Completion of all content and pedagogical coursework with a GPA of at least 3.0 - Passing score on Praxis II administered by KSDE (if applicable) is needed for licensure - Complete all program requirements as specified by department - Successfully complete the field experience activity - Earn a satisfactory score on the dispositions assessment - Complete all degree/program requirements

+Advanced fields of study sponsored by The Teachers College may require comprehensive examinations, oral examinations, or other final assessments.
 There is a review of previously stipulated requirements by the advisor, department chair, and/or the Graduate School to verify that degree/program requirements have been completed.
 Programs leading to licensure require verification of program completion by the licensure officer.